-- On detection of a hook flash, the UE MUST hold the active media stream, as defined in Section 7.1.5. - If there is only a single dialog at the UE, then the UE MUST provide a recall dial tone and begin digit collection. - If the service logic requires digit collection and the long inter-digit timer expires during the digit collection, the action specified by the digit map is taken.
-If the user flashes during the digit map action, then the UE MUST retrieve the media as defined in Section 7.1.5. - If the service logic requires digit collection and the start timer expires, the action specified by the digit map is taken. f the user flashes during the digit map action, then the UE MUST retrieve the media as defined in Section 7.1.5. - If the subscriber flashes subsequent to an initial hook flash and prior to the completion of digit collection, the UE MUST abandon the second call leg attempt and retrieve the initial call leg media as defined in Section 7.1.5. - If the subscriber hangs up when only one media stream exists, and that media is held as a result of a hook flash, then the UE MUST NOT send a BYE to the network.
+- On detection of a hook flash, the UE checks the availability status of the features that involve hook flash (Call Waiting, Call Hold, Call Transfer, and Three-Way Calling).
+If none of these features is available, the UE MUST ignore the hook flash. - If at least one of these features is available, the UE MUST hold the active media stream, as defined in Section 7.1.5, and then continue with the processing described in the following bullets. - If there is only a single dialog at the UE, then the UE MUST provide a recall dial tone and begin digit collection. - If the service logic requires digit collection and the long inter-digit timer expires during the digit collection, the action specified by the digit map is taken.
+If the user flashes during the digit map action, then the UE MUST retrieve the media as defined in Section 7.1.5. - If the service logic requires digit collection and the start timer expires, the action specified by the digit map is taken.
+If the user flashes during the digit map action, then the UE MUST retrieve the media as defined in Section 7.1.5.

+- If the subscriber flashes subsequent to an initial hook flash and prior to the completion of digit collection, the UE MUST abandon the second call leg attempt and retrieve the initial call leg media as defined in Section 7.1.5. - If the subscriber hangs up when only one media stream exists, and that media is held as a result of a hook flash, then the UE MUST NOT send a BYE to the network.
 Instead, the UE MUST apply power ringing.
 If the subscriber goes off-hook before expiration of the No Answer timer, the held media stream is retrieved as defined in Section 7.1.5.
 Otherwise, on expiration of the No Answer timer, the UE MUST release the call by sending a BYE.